Winston County, Alabama

 Winston County is a county of the U.S. state of Alabama.
 As of the 2020 census, the population was 23,540.
 Its county seat is Double Springs.
 Known as Hancock County before 1858, the county is named in honor of John A. Winston, the fifteenth Governor of Alabama.
+The county had few slaves and has been a bastion of Republican Party loyalty for much of its history, even during the many decades of Democratic Party domination across much of the South and in the state of Alabama after the Reconstruction era.

 History

-Winston County was established under the name Hancock County on February 12, 1850, from territory that was formerly part of Walker County (a county directly to the south of Winston County).
-It was originally named for John Hancock, Governor of Massachusetts and famous signer of the American Declaration of Independence, with its county seat at Houston.
+Hancock County was established February 12, 1850, from territory that was part of Walker County (a county directly to the south of Winston County).
+Originally named for John Hancock, Governor of Massachusetts and famous signer of the American Declaration of Independence, its county seat was at Houston.
 On January 22, 1858, the county was renamed Winston County to honor Alabama Gov. John A. Winston.

 During the American Civil War, Winston County gained attention for its opposition to secession, a sentiment so strong that the county is sometimes referred to as the Free State of Winston.
 This area had few slaves and saw little benefit to secession.
 The county today plays on its reputation as the "Free State of Winston" to attract tourists.
 The county's opposition to the Confederacy is briefly mentioned in the novels To Kill a Mockingbird and Addie Pray.

-In 1883, the county seat was moved from Houston to Double Springs to be near the center of the county, since Cullman County was created from the eastern part of Winston County.
+In 1883, the county seat was moved from Houston, Alabama to Double Springs to be near the center of the county, since Cullman County was created from the eastern part of Winston County.

-The civil-rights judge Frank Minis Johnson of the U.S. Court of Appeals for the Eleventh Circuit was born in Delmar, in Winston County.